bd2kccd/causal-rest-api/README.md

 ````

 #### Add a new job to run the desired algorithm on a given data file

+This is a POST request with `enctype="application/x-www-form-urlencoded"` and the algorithm and data file id will need to be specified in the POST body when you make the request.

 ````
 POST /causal/api/v1/zhy19/jobs HTTP/1.1